Here are the six must-read, must-watch auto news stories, reviews, and videos for Friday, June 12, 2015.

 GCBC’s review of a heavily optioned, crew cab, V6-powered, long box GMC Canyon will likely be published later next week.
 And the subject matter is in keeping with many of the GM midsize truck reviews you’ve read.
 But Automobile Magazine just spent time with a basic Chevrolet Colorado: extended cab, WT trim, ghastly wheels, four-cylinder engine, manual transmission.

 No new recalls since those detailed in Wednesday’s news.
+WATCH

 The new Honda Civic Type R is still not for sale in North America – though a version will eventually arrive.
 But as you’ll see in CarBuyer’s video review, it’s ridiculously quick and ridiculously crazy to look at, too.
 And it costs £29,995.